rossta/rossta.github.com/source/blog/2018-06-11-building-a-pdf-viewer-with-vue-part-1.html.md

 ---
-title: Building a PDF Viewer with Vue (Part 1)
+title: Rendering PDF pages with PDF.js and Vue
 author: Ross Kaffenberger
 published: true
-summary: A look at rendering PDF pages in HTML with PDF.js and Vue
+summary: Building a PDF Viewer with Vue - Part 1
 description: This tutorial demonstrates how to create Vue.js components that can render PDFs along with tools like Webpack, PDF.js, and the canvas element.
 pull_image: 'blog/stock/rafaela-biazi-typewriter-unsplash.jpg'
 pull_image_caption: Photo by Rafaela Biazi on Unsplash